Zonotora/mindpalace/src/pages/distributed-systems.md

 ACID stands for **atomicity**, **consistency**, **isolation** and **durability**.
 Each of these mean the following
 1. **Atomicity**.
 Operations that are composed together are guaranteed to be executed as a single unit, which either fails completely or succeeds completely.
 If any of the operations in the composed unit fails the whole unit fails, and the system is rolled back if there were any side effects of the previous operations.
 2. **Consistency**.
 Ensures that operations bring the system from one valid state into another valid state, maintaining system invariants.
 3. **Isolation**.
 If operations are executed concurrently isolation ensures that result of the execution is the same as if the operations would have been sequentially.
 Isolation regulates concurrency control.
+No operation can see the data from another operation in an 1intermediate state.
 4. **Durability**.
 Guarantees that once an operation has successfully been executed and committed in the system, it will remain committed even in case of a system failure.

 # The Eight Fallacies of Distributed Systems